Photo © Eliot Malumuth, Laurel Maryland

 Since its construction in 1928, the Conowingo Dam on the Susquehanna River in Maryland has been trapping sediment and phosphorus pollution in the reservoir behind the structure.

-In the mid -1990s, researchers estimated that the three upstream Susquehanna dams, including the Conowingo Dam, were trapping about two percent of the nitrogen, 40 percent of the phosphorus, and 70 percent of the suspended sediment that would have entered the Bay from the Susquehanna River.
+In the mid-1990s, researchers estimated that the three upstream Susquehanna dams, including the Conowingo Dam, were trapping about two percent of the nitrogen, 40 percent of the phosphorus, and 70 percent of the suspended sediment that would have entered the Bay from the Susquehanna River.
 By trapping suspended sediment, the Conowingo has helped reduce contributions of sediment and phosphorus to the Chesapeake and helped to restore the Bay.
 But the sediment storage capacity of Conowingo Reservoir has been gradually declining.

 Today, scientists estimate the reservoir is almost completely filled and has reached a state of "dynamic equilibrium," characterized by alternate periods of pollution loading and removal.
 In particular, during big storms (which occur roughly every four to five years) when the flow through the dam is high, sediments are scoured from the reservoir into the river below, contributing additional pollution downstream and into the Chesapeake Bay.
 This scouring, however, temporarily restores some of the pollution-trapping capacity of the dam, resulting in a reduction in sediment loads downstream to the Bay.
 Over the long-term, sediment loads into the Conowingo reservoir will equal loads coming out.
+The loss of this trapping capacity was considered and accounted for when the most recent pollution-reduction targets and plans were developed for the Chesapeake Bay.

 The Facts About the Conowingo Dam